humdrum-tools/humdrum-documentation/tool/context/index.md

 mutually exclusive with the <span class="option">n</span>, <span class="option">p</span>, and <span class="option">i</span>options.

 In the default operation, <span class="tool">context</span> separates amalgamated tokens by inserting a space character.
 (Thus the input tokens are treated as subtokens in a Humdrum multiple-stop.)
+The
-The <span class="option">d</span> option allows the user to define an alternative string as the subtoken delimiter.
+<span class="option">d</span> option allows the user to define an
+alternative string as the subtoken delimiter.

 The <span class="option">n</span> option allows the user to specify the maximum number of data records assembled into a single output record.

-The <span class="option">b</span> option allows the user to specify a \"begin\" marker.
+The <span class="option">b</span> option allows the user to specify a "begin" marker.
 When this marker (*regexp*) is matched in the input, any current congealed record is output, and a new congealed record begins.
 Begin signifiers are defined as string patterns using the *regular expression* syntax.

 With the <span class="option">e</span> option, if <span class="tool">context</span> encounters a data record matching *regexp* then it appends the current input record to the current assembled output record and begins assembling a new record with the following input record.

 The <span class="option">i</span> option is used only with **-n;** it causes any data records matching *regexp* to be ignored in the counting of amalgamated tokens.
 Such \"uncounted\" records are nevertheless output.

 The <span class="option">o</span> option causes data records matching *regexp* to be omitted from the output.

 The <span class="option">p</span> option may be used in conjunction with <span class="option">n</span>.
 Normally, the output from **context -n** is padded with trailing null tokens &mdash; one fewer in number than the value specified with <span class="option">n</span>.
-The
-<span class="option">p</span> *n* option causes *n* null tokens to be padded at the
-*beginning* of the output spine, rather than trailing at the end.
+The <span class="option">p</span> *n* option causes *n* null tokens to be padded at the *beginning* of the output spine, rather than trailing at the end.

 Note that tandem interpretations and comments are processed like null tokens; they are merely echoed in the output in their appropriate position.
 Note also that <span class="tool">context</span> automatically breaks a congealed output record whenever it encounters a spine-path terminator or exclusive interpretation in the input.